Here are some snippets of the digital information landscape to understand how to utilise information better for your assignments and research!

 When using information sources to backup your research arguments, it is frequently recommended to use only scholarly sources.
 What are they, and how do scholarly sources differ from other types of information?

-Scholarly, Professional or Popular sources for academic research
+Scholarly and Professional sources for academic research

 Scholarly sources of information include original in-depth information or data about a specific topic for scholarly purposes, targeted at researchers, students and scholars.
 The authors are usually researchers with subject expertise, usually employed by educational or research institutions.
 These in-depth information sources usually include technical information and specialized terminology, tables, graphs, and appendices.
 They also include a complete list of citations following a particular style standard for all sources referred to and the author(s)’ credentials.